sunragav/FlikrPagination/README.md

         );
 ```
-The observable LiveData observable is being observed by the view(MainActivity)
+The observable, LiveData, is being actively observed by the view(MainActivity)

 ```java
 //MainActivity.java